 What is your favorite baseball memory?
 Why do you love the sport?
-What Baseball Means To Me (Warner Books 2002, 270 pages, $34.95) is the largest group of household names to ever write about America's oldest and greatest game.
+What Baseball Means To Me (Warner Books, 2002, 270 pages, $34.95) is the largest group of household names to ever write about America's oldest and greatest game.

-This official National Baseball Hall of Fame and Museum work boasts an astounding 172 essayists - U.S. presidents, actors, writers, and athletes, a businessman here, an ambassador there -- and is a book of the Month Club, Literary Guild, and History Book Club selection.
+This official National Baseball Hall of Fame and Museum work boasts an astounding 172 essayists - U.S. presidents, actors, writers, and athletes, a businessman here, an ambassador there -- and was a book of the Month Club, Literary Guild, and History Book Club selection.
 It also contains more than 230 stunning color and black and white photographs.

-In What Baseball Means To Me, Emeril Lagasse is eight again, reminiscing about his beloved Red Sox.
+In What Baseball Means To Me, Emeril Lagasse is eight again, reminiscing about his Red Sox.
 Larry King recalls Jackie Robinson.
 Patti LuPone recounts catch between her son and Buck O'Neil.
 George Will notes: "I write about politics, mostly to support my baseball habit."
 Like baseball, the reader will find this book a habit hard to break.